West Stanley Pit disasters: Colliery

 The colliery (Note: In British mining parlance a colliery is a single coal mine which is served by two or more pits or shafts.) extended over an area of 70 acres.
 A number of seams existed, some of which were too thin to be economically viable.

 The seams worked in 1876 and 1909 were: Shield Row (6'11" at 39 fathoms), (Note: Seam thicknesses are given in feet (') and inches (") and depths in fathoms in the original reports.
 There are just over 3 feet to a metre and just under 2 metres to a fathom of 6 feet.)
 Five Quarter (4'0" at 52½ fathoms), Brass Thill (5'0" at 62 fathoms), Low Main (4'6" at 93 fathoms), Hutton (3'9" at 97 fathoms), Towneley (4'5" at 123 fathoms), Busty (10'1" at 139 fathoms) and Brockwell (2'0" at 163 fathoms).

 Two of the pits, Busty pit (also known as the New pit) and the Lamp shaft, were sunk the full distance.
 Before 1882, they had both reached the Busty coal.
 Between then and 1902, they were deepened to reach the Brockwell seam.
 Subsequently, the Busty shaft was further deepened to reach the Victoria coal (2'1" at 170 fathoms), but this coal was worked only in the 1930s during the last few years of the mine's life.

 The other two pits (Kettledrum and Mary) were the first pits and were sunk only to the Hutton seam.
 Unaccountably, Morley claimed in 1882 that only one of these pits reached the Hutton coal, and that the other stopped short at the Shield Row.
-The Durham Mining Museum states both reached the Hutton coal, a conclusion supported by documents from the North of England Institute of Mining & Mechanical Engineers.
+The Durham Mining Museum states both reached the Hutton coal, a conclusion supported by documents from the North of England Institute of Mining and Mechanical Engineers.

 Since 1862, collieries have been required by law to have at least two pits reaching any seams being worked, see Hartley Colliery disaster.

 The Busty pit was the downcast pit, meaning air passed down the pit to ventilate the workings.
 The Lamp pit was the upcast pit, meaning air passed up the pit.
 At the time of both disasters the ventilation was by induced draft provided by 30 (later 35)-foot diameter fan.

 In 1882 coal was drawn up the Busty shaft from the Busty and Hutton seams.
 By 1909 only the Busty level was serviced directly: coal was lowered down a staple (Note: A small internal shaft.) from the Towneley and down a drift from the Tilley.
 Because mechanical ventilation was used (rather than the earlier furnace system), coal could be drawn up the upcast.
 In 1882 the Low Main and Shield Row coals were serviced by the Lamp shaft; in 1909 only the Brockwell coal was raised this way.